Yokkaichi asthma: Petrochemical Complex No.2

 In 1960, the government of Prime Minister Hayato Ikeda accelerated the growth of petrochemical production as part of its goal to double individual incomes of Japanese citizens over a 10-year period.
-The Petrochemical Industry Program - Phase II began as MITI announced that a second complex was to be constructed on reclaimed land in northern Yokkaichi.
-During its trial run, the complex broke down and expelled odorous runoff that spurred many complaints by citizens.
+The Petrochemical Industry Program - Phase II began as the Ministry of International Trade and Innovation (MITI) announced that a second complex was to be constructed on reclaimed land in northern Yokkaichi.
+During its trial run, the complex broke down and expelled odorous runoff that spurred many complaints by citizens and visitors.
 The second complex went online officially in 1963.

 Symptoms

 Beginning shortly after the opening of the first complex in 1959, severe cases of chronic obstructive pulmonary disease, chronic bronchitis, pulmonary emphysema, and bronchial asthma rose quickly among the local inhabitants, particularly in the Isozu and Shiohama districts which were closest to the factories, and among males over 50.
 Other chronic symptoms included sore throat.
-Symptoms showed some relief when sufferers left areas of high air pollution.
+Symptoms showed some relief when affected people left areas of high air pollution.
 By 1964, Isozu Village, which was most affected, had 2.5% of the population exhibiting symptoms.
 A 2008 study by researchers from the Mie University Graduate School of Medicine and the Hiroshima University Natural Science Center for Basic Research and Development indicated a 10- to 20-fold higher mortality rate as a result of COPD and asthma in the affected populations of Yokkaichi versus the general population of Mie Prefecture.
-Several asthma victims committed suicide, such as Kihira Usaburou, with some writing suicide notes attributing their deaths to the disease.
+Several people with asthma committed suicide, such as Kihira Usaburou, with some writing suicide notes attributing their deaths to the disease.

-For one 40-year-old Yokkaichi asthma sufferer reported in Respiratory Medicine Case Reports journal, Symptoms showed relief when treated using a vibrating mesh nebulizer.
+For one 40-year-old Yokkaichi patient with asthma reported in Respiratory Medicine Case Reports journal, symptoms showed relief when treated using a vibrating mesh nebulizer.